 The late actor was also a noted investor

 The late actor Wayne Rogers had a net worth of approximately $75 million by the time he died on December 31, 2015, at age 82, according to estimates from various sources.
 Best known for his role on the TV show "M*A*S*H," Rogers was an exception to the stereotype that actors and other entertainers are careless with money.
 His estimated net worth was far in excess of his lifetime earnings as an actor because he built his wealth primarily through endeavors unrelated to the entertainment industry.

 Sources of His Wealth

-While still active in acting, he became a real estate investor.
-Rogers recounted how, while a member of the cast of M*A*S*H, he made a point of getting friendly with Lew Wolff, a successful real estate developer who, at the time, was the head of real estate for 20th Century Fox Studios, where the show was filmed.
-As someone very adept at learning his lines quickly, Rogers had ample free time between shoots and spent much of it in investment discussions with that executive.
-His subsequent forays into real estate development included both residential and commercial projects in California, Arizona, Utah, and Florida.
+Rogers was a real estate investor as well.
+While starring in "M*A*S*H," he made a point of getting friendly with Lew Wolff, a successful developer who, at the time, was the head of real estate for 20th Century Fox Studios, where the show was filmed.
+Since he was adept at learning his lines quickly, Rogers had ample free time between shoots and spent much of it in investment discussions with Wolff.
+Rogers' subsequent forays into real estate development included residential and commercial projects in California, Arizona, Utah, and Florida.

-Wayne Rogers also sat on various corporate boards, particularly Vishay Intertechnology, an NYSE-listed corporation.
-His personal shareholdings in that company alone were worth about $1.4 million.
+In addition, he sat on various corporate boards, including Vishay Intertechnology, an NYSE-listed corporation.
+His personal holdings in that company alone were worth about $1.4 million.

 "Put it in a savings instrument that's very safe, where you're going to make a little money and not speculate.
 Look, you have to ask yourself, 'Am I trying to preserve capital or make money?'
 You've got to ask those questions.
 If you put it in the bank, you'll make a little money.
 You won't make a lot, but you're not going to lose it."